uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   - registry.suse.com
   - Uyuni/SUSE Manager with Content Lifecycle Management filters

   NOTE: `skuba-update` will not update the Management Node.
+Before calling `skuba-update` from the Uyuni/SUSE Manager web interface or API, Uyuni/SUSE Manager will update the `skuba` package running on the corresponding Management Node.

   #### Bootstrapping control plane and worker nodes